Libraries NI would like to place cookies on your computer to help make this website

 * The Catalogue is a Third Party website

 The Northern Ireland Library Authority, known as Libraries NI, is responsible for the provision of a public library service for persons living, working or studying in Northern Ireland.
-Libraries NI is committed to protecting your privacy and operates in accordance with the Data Protection Act (1998).
-A list of these purposes can be viewed in the Register of Data Controllers on the Information Commissioner’s website (www.ico.org.uk).
-Libraries NI is registered as a data controller with the Information Commissioner’s Office which permits us to process personal information for specific purposes.
+Libraries NI is committed to protecting your privacy and operates in accordance with the Data Protection Act.

-Libraries NI records personal information about library service members.
-The mandatory personal information we ask for is name and address.
-Other personal details we may ask for are non-mandatory and do not have to be supplied, however they help us to improve our services and keep customers informed.
-On the Libraries NI website you may be asked to provide personal information in order to use certain services (e.g. Customer Feedback, Enquiries).
+Libraries NI records personal information about library service members, employees, Board members and suppliers.
+The personal information we ask for is name, address and contact details.
+Suppliers, employees and board members will be required to provide bank details to facilitate payment.
+On the Libraries NI website customers may be asked to provide personal information in order to use certain services (e.g. Customer Feedback, Enquiries).

 Libraries NI uses software to gauge customer demand on the public access computers in branch libraries for evaluation and improvement of services.
 Anyone who wishes to use public access computers must read and accept the Libraries NI Conditions of Use.
 They must not be used for illegal or inappropriate purposes, as described in the Conditions of Use agreed to by each customer.
 Libraries NI will automatically keep a log of the use of public access computers and reserves the right to view this log.

-Libraries NI uses your personal information for membership records, to provide services you subscribed to and as identification when you contact us.
+Customers: Libraries NI uses your personal information for membership records, to provide services you subscribed to and as identification when you contact us.
 We may, on occasion, use your personal details to contact you by an agreed method (e.g. post, email, text or telephone).
+If you have given consent to be contacted for promotional purposes, you have the right to withdraw from this at any stage.

 Libraries NI and our Information Technology Service Provider employees have secure access to your personal information

-We may disclose your personal information to 3rd parties if we are under a duty to disclose or share such information in order to comply with any legal obligation or to protect the rights, property or safety of Libraries NI, its employees, members or others.
+We may disclose your personal information to 3rd parties if we are under a duty to disclose or share such information in order to comply with any legal obligation or to protect the rights, property or safety of Libraries NI, its employees, members or others e.g. staff payroll information with HMRC.

 By supplying personal information you are consenting to Libraries NI storing and using it for the purposes for which it was provided.
 Information provided will be kept for as long as is necessary to fulfil those purposes.
 Information which you provide to Libraries NI is stored on secure systems and/or servers.
 It is administered by Libraries NI and our Information Technology Service Provider employees.